When the New Year hits, is it safe to say there are two kinds of students?

 #5 Keep it cool

 If you turn that frown upside down after a hard day, it’ll probably stick.
 Compliment more; complain less.
 The positive mental attitude you start today, will carry forward and soon enough you won’t believe it’s a resolution, it’ll just be The Way.
+We like to run our Motivation Monday quotes each and every Monday.
+So if you’re looking for that final push of inspiration, check out our Twitter, Facebook or Instagram pages!

 #6 Challenge yourself

 If you simply accept ‘this is the way it is and that’s the way it is,’ your fortune is sealed.
 However, if you challenge yourself in life’s tiniest moments, you’ll be reminded of how simple things can be.
 Give that paper one less proofread; listen a little bit more; jump outside of your comfort zone and try the essay topic that is hardest on the list, not easiest.
-Soon enough these will be challenges no more.
+Soon enough these will be the hardest-to-overcome challenges no more.

 Which resolutions did we miss?